lambdaclass/concrete/docs/CLAIMS_TODAY.md

   `scripts/tests/check_raw_ptr_to_local.sh`; fix is ROADMAP Phase 4 #44d.
   (The related safe-code miscompile — nested place writes `o.inner.v = x` — is
   now FIXED, #44c.)
-- **Compile-time-proven safety violations are not yet rejected by default** (known hole, 2026-06-10): a runtime-safety obligation the compiler discharges to `violation` — e.g. a constant index proven out of bounds (`a[5]` on `[i64; 3]`) or a literal `10 / 0` — is reported in `--report contracts` but still compiles and ships UB in safe code.
-A proven violation is a compile-time proof the program is wrong, distinct from an `unproven` obligation, and should be a hard error by default; until that lands, "bounded behavior" depends on checked APIs / `#[requires]` and does not cover statically-proven violations.
-Tracked by `examples/known_holes/proven_{oob_index,div_zero}/` and `scripts/tests/check_proven_violation_enforcement.sh`.
 - Stack overflow (depends on OS guard page)
 - Termination (no loop/recursion termination analysis)
 - Formal proof of checker soundness (tested adversarially, not mechanized)